-It depends on the weather conditions and the temperature, as the cold and wind may increase the consumption of pellets.
-Normally, you will need about ½ pound of pellet for an hour for smoking, and about 2 pounds for a high temperature.
+It depends on the weather conditions and the temperature, as cold and wind may increase the consumption of pellets.
+Normally, you will need about ½ pound of pellets for an hour for smoking and about 2 pounds for a high temperature.

 The best option is not to replace charcoal with pellets.
 You can do it, but you need to keep in mind that charcoal grills are specially designed for the main fuel, charcoal.
 And the pellets are not exactly made for the charcoal grill.

 So it is better to add a few amounts of pellets with coal to complement it.
 If you want to grill only with pellets, make sure to use food-grade or barbeque pellets that are made for human use only.

 I hope you’ve got a clear concept about how to use wood pellets in charcoal grills and the other details as well.
 If you are new to grilling, you can start with simple steps.